markmarijnissen/cordova-app-loader/README.md

 ==========
 > Remote update your Cordova App

-1. Write a manifest.json to describe the files of your app.
+1. Write a manifest.json to describe files
-2. Upload the manifest and files to a server
+2. Upload manifest.json and files
+3. Use `CordovaAppLoader` to
+   1. Check the new manifest,
+   2. Download files
-3. Let `CordovaAppLoader` check the new manifest, download files and update your app!
+   3. Update your app!

 Based on [cordova-promise-fs](https://github.com/markmarijnissen/cordova-promise-fs) and [cordova-file-cache](https://github.com/markmarijnissen/cordova-file-cache).